Bu64p/Bu64p/README.md

 <i><b>
 - Hi, I’m Parsa
 - Chemical Engineer at Ferdowsi University of Mashhad, Iran
-- I’m interested in programming, electronic, 3D modeling & machine learning
+- I’m interested in programming, electronic, 3D modeling & machine learning.

+* btw if you can't find a repository or have any question, feel free to contact me.
 </i></b>